thestarlab/thestarlab.github.io/papers.md

 - Zhao, N. and **Cao**, G.<sup>*</sup> (2017), Quantifying and visualizing language diversity of Hong Kong using Twitter.
 Environment and Planning A. (in press)

-- Mehdipoor, H., Vanos, H., Zurita-Milla, R. and  **Cao**, G. (2017) Emerging technologies for biometeorology.
+- Mehdipoor, H., Vanos, H., Zurita-Milla, R. and  **Cao**, G. (2017) Short communication: Emerging technologies for biometeorology.
 International Journal of Biometeorology. (in press)

 - Fisher-Phelps, M.<sup>+</sup>, **Cao**, G, Wilson, R. and Kingston, T. (2017): Protecting bias: Across time and ecology, open-source bat locality data are heavily biased by distance to protected area.
 Ecological Informatics (accepted).